 Platforms: We regularly run SPIDER/Web on Intel 64 bit Xeons running Linux and AMD 64 bit Opterons running Linux.
 Note: We phased out support for OSX during 2014.
 Our current standard platform is a Multi-Core Intel based machine running SUSE Linux.
 Heavy computations are done in parallel on a cluster of such machines.
 SPIDER requires at least 512 Mb of memory.

 On Linux, and other Unix machines: The current SPIDER and Web modules contain precompiled executables for: Linux - 32 & 64 bit AMD and Intel platforms.
-The modules also contain all source code, and sample Makefiles for module generation on various GNU-Linux architectures, OSX, and for IBM SP3/4 systems running AIX.
+The modules also contain all source code, and sample Makefiles for executable generation on various GNU-Linux architectures, OSX, and for IBM systems running AIX.

-On Other systems: Earlier releases of SPIDER and Web modules also contained precompiled executables for OSX, SGI Irix, SGI Linux (for Altrix), Compaq (Dec) Unix, and Windows.
-We no longer compile or support these architectures.
+On Other systems: In historical times SPIDER and Web also contained executables for Vax VMS, SunOS, Compaq (Dec) Unix, SGI Irix, SGI Linux (for Altrix), OSX, and Windows.
+These architectures are no longer supported.

-Compilation and linking: It is probable that one of the SPIDER/Web executables which we supply will run on your machine.
+Compilation and linking: One of the SPIDER/Web executables which we supply will probably run on your machine.
 However the code may have to be recompiled and linked for use on some machines.
-Such compilation will require familiarity with the local operating system to set the necessary compilation/linking flags and libraries.
-Compilation of SPIDER requires a Fortran 90 compiler.
-We currently use a PGI compiler on Linux, and IBM compilers for AIX.
-Compilation and linking of Xwindow WEB requires a C compiler and Motif/X-Window libraries on your computer.
+Such compilation will require familiarity with your local operating system and compiler to set the necessary compilation/linking flags and libraries.
+Compilation of SPIDER requires a Fortran 2002 compiler.
+We currently use both PGI and Intel compilers.
+Compilation and linking of Xwindow Web requires a C compiler and Motif/X-Window libraries.
 The standard gcc compiler works well.
-Please understand that we may not be able to assist with problems you encounter running SPIDER/Web on machines other than those listed above.
 You may be able to view SPIDER format images without installing Web.

-Copyright: Most of the source code in SPIDER is available under the GPL License
+Copyright: Most of the source code in SPIDER and Web is released under the GPL License.

 Download: You will be given links to download the currently available releases of SPIDER.
 If SPIDER is not available via that link the last release will continue to be available from: github.com/spider-em/SPIDER.